Independent Valuation Expert · Dubai, UAE & GCC · CFA-Led · IVS · RICS · IFRS 3

 Transparent Pricing

 Fixed-scope proposals agreed before work commences.
-All fees confirmed upfront — no surprises.
+All fees confirmed upfront – no surprises.
+Typical turnaround 2–4 weeks depending on complexity.

 Business Valuation